Starlyware/starlycode-projects/README.md

 # StarlyCode Projects
-Solution that contains various examples made in StarlyCode Studio.
+Fork of StarlyCode Projects, a solution that contains various examples made in StarlyCode Studio.

 Clone
 -----